-For the pilot tests, these funds would cover the costs of hardware and other system expenses (satellite, cabinets for standing kiosks, plexiglass or other limited facilities).
-Additional support would be required for developing the various protocols, and actual coordination with communities gathering information or to build the online resources such as Web pages, databases and programming that support the system.
-Many of these resources have already been developed by Texas Cooperative Extension in the Dept. of Recreation, Park & Tourism Sciences at Texas A&M University.
-These costs will likely be recouped if more of the Texas Travel Host kiosks were brought online (@\$3800/kiosk).
-Texas A&M University can provide coordination for the project implementation.
+These funds would cover the costs of hardware and other system expenses (satellite, boxes for standing kiosks, plexiglass or other limited facilities).
+Additional support would be required for developing the various protocols for coordinating communities gathering information or to build the online resources, Web pages, databases and programming that support the system.
+This part of the project could be underwritten by the International Tourism Center in the Dept. of Recreation, Park and Tourism Sciences at Texas A&M University where (initially) the Web server would be housed and managed.
+Support for the start-up overhead and development would be incurred by the International Tourism Center.
+These costs could be recouped if, and when, more of the Texas Travel Host kiosks were brought online (@\$3800/kiosk).
+Texas A&M University would provide coordination for the project implementation.
 However, strategies to provide additional funding and continued support of the project need to be developed.
 Some possibilities might include: